Sheerpower Logo

 B.1 Variables, Data Types, Database Access, Declaring Variables, and Comments

-Variable names
+Variable Names

 Primitive Data Types

-If you assign a value to a database field, as in payroll(salary) = 1234.56, SheerPower retrieves the current record from the payroll table, locks it, and stores the value 1234.56 into the salary field.
-The modified record will then be written back to the database and unlocked using a "lazy write" mechanism.
-This method ensures the integrity of the table by delaying the actual database write operation until it is most efficient.
+When assigning a value to a database field, such as payroll(salary) = 1234.56, Sheerpower retrieves the current record, locks it, assigns the value 1234.56 to the salary field, and writes the modified record back to the database using a "lazy write" mechanism.
+This mechanism ensures database integrity by delaying the write operation until it is most efficient.

 Dynamic Adjustment of table_name(field_name)

-In SheerPower, the treatment of table_name(field_name) is dynamic and adjusts based on the context in which it is used.
+In Sheerpower, the treatment of table_name(field_name) is dynamic and adjusts based on the context in which it is used.
 This flexibility allows developers to handle different data types without the need for explicit conversions, simplifying code and reducing potential errors.

 1. Numerical Context:

-When a field from a database table is used in a numerical context, such as in mathematical operations, SheerPower automatically interprets and converts the field's value to the appropriate numeric type.
+When a field from a database table is used in a numerical context, such as in mathematical operations, Sheerpower automatically interprets and converts the field's value to the appropriate numeric type.
 This makes it easy to perform calculations on database fields without requiring any manual type conversions.

 mysalary = 1.5 * payroll(salary)